OmarNasri/BTCanalysis/README.md

 ● Expected output: A pair of days: The day to buy and the day to sell.
 In the case when one should neither buy nor sell, return an indicative output of your choice.

 For the functions to work, Dates must be passed in following format: DD/MM/YYYY.
+Start date must also be earlier than end date.
  Incorrect input will result in crashing of the program.